SciKit-Surgery/PythonTemplate/README.rst

   git remote add origin git@weisslab.cs.ucl.ac.uk:JoeBloggs/MyNewProject.git git push origin master

+9. If using WeissLab, and assuming your URLs are all correct, GitLab CI should automatically build and test your project

 8. You can quickly test it works by creating a virtual environment, then installing and running tox:

 ::
   cd MyNewProject
   virtualenv mynewprojct_virtualenv
   source mynewprojct_virtualenv/bin/activate